 Malicious code could be introduced into PIN capture and biometric capture devices for the purpose of compromising or otherwise exploiting the PIV Card.
-General good practice to mitigate malicious code threats is outside of the scope of this document (see [SP 800-53]).
+General good practice to mitigate malicious code threats is outside of the scope of this document (see [SP 800-53] for a catalog of security and privacy controls for federal information systems).